Two knee replacements at once: the good and the bad.

 It is common knowledge for those who do two knee replacements at once, that knees often recover each at a slightly different pace from the other.
 With double the surgery can come a lower risk of infection which is a knee patient’s greatest risk from knee surgery.
 Also note that surgeons use different tools on each knee and that you could be infected in one knee but not the other.
 You will need more care at the very beginning after a double, which sometimes puts people in skilled nursing facilities after their surgery.
 That means not recovering in the comfort of your own home; generally not as good for a fast recovery.
 We know that recovery from skilled nursing facilities is highly variable.
 I know from personal experience with my patients how poor the results can be in these institutions.
 I advise that you avoid them if at all possible.

 If you are considering knee replacement (singular or bilateral) you owe it to yourself to explore the X10 Knee Recovery System™ for recovery from knee replacement in your home with the help of a Patient Coach and Physical Therapist.
 The X10 offers a pain-free recovery because its patented technology feels your knee and adjusts to you.
-And it shares your progress wirelessly with your surgeon so you can track your progress alongside you – virtually.
+And it shares your progress wirelessly with your surgeon so he or she can track your progress alongside you – virtually.
 To learn more click here: The X10 Knee Recovery System™.

 Bilateral Knee Replacement: What do you think?
 I welcome your comments below.